shinwei-chong/microfluidics-drop-coalescence/README.md

    - query complete table to identify coalescing frame number and corresponding initial doublet frame
    - compute coalescence time

+ _NOTE: the 'Obsolete' folder in the repo is just to provide a place to store my junk files.
+SWC._

 ## Data files
 Some scripts, particularly the .mlx scripts, require data files/ folders to run.